This is not the full law. Consult the Division of Fish and Wildlife for further details.

 Emergency Closures

-It is illegal to fish or attempt to catch or kill fish by any manner or means in any waters for which the Director of the Division of Fish and Wildlife, upon approval by the Fish and Game Council, issues an emergency closure notice.
+It is illegal to fish or attempt to catch or kill fish by any manner or means in any waters for which the Assistant Commissioner of NJ Fish & Wildlife, upon approval by the Fish and Game Council, issues an emergency closure notice.
 Such notification is effective and/or rescinded immediately upon public notification.
-Emergency closures shall be based upon imminent threat to the well-being of the fishery resources, and/or its users, and may include any exceptions to the total ban of fishing that the Director deems practical.
+Emergency closures shall be based upon imminent threat to the well-being of the fishery resources, and/or its users, and may include any exceptions to the total ban of fishing that the Assistant Commissioner deems practical.

 Ice Fishing

-No more than five devices may be used for taking fish when ice is present.
-The devices that may be used are:
+No more than five devices per person may be used when fishing through the ice.
+Legal devices include:

 Natural bait may be used on the hooks of the artificial jigging lures.
 All devices that are not hand-held must bear the name and address of the user and cannot be left unattended.